ICOS-Carbon-Portal/pylib/docs/faq.md

     214 GL-ZaF http://meta.icos-cp.eu/resources/stations/ES_GL-ZaF
     215 GL-ZaH http://meta.icos-cp.eu/resources/stations/ES_GL-ZaH

-The reason is that each `row` that is unpacked in the loop is a pandas Series object, and the Series object has an attribute called `name`, holding the name of the series - in this case it is the dataframe index of the row.
+The reason is that each `row` that is unpacked in the loop is a `pandas.Series` object, and every `Series` object has an attribute called `name`, holding the name of the series.
+In this case the name is the rownumber from the dataframe index.

 Examples on how to avoid this.